rackerlabs/design-system/_docs/layout/navigation.md

 -   Each menu item button has 20px of left and right padding.

-    {% include note.html content="Drop-down element left padding
+    {% include note.html content="The left padding of a drop-down
-    begins at the left border of the parent primary navigation item and right padding begins after the longest textual element in the drop-down element." %}
+    element begins at the left border of the parent primary navigation item and the right padding begins after the longest text element in the drop-down element." %}

 -   Limit drop-downs menus to between 3 and 7 elements for ease of consumption and comprehension.